beagleboard/librobotcontrol/examples/battery_monitor/README.txt

 Battery Monitor for Robotics Cape
-James Strawson - 2014
+James Strawson - 2016

-Project Description:
+This battery monitor service is started automatically on boot by Auto_Run_Script.sh in order to illuminate the set of 4 battery indicator LEDS on the Robotics Cape to display battery charge level.
+It is primarily intended to monitor the charge status of a 2-cell lithium battery plugged into the white 3-pin JST-XH connector and illuminate the indicator LEDs appropriately.

-Battery monitor service for Robotics Cape.
-This program starts automatically on boot with Auto_Run_Script.sh in order to illuminate the set of 4 battery indicator LEDS on the Robotics Cape to indicate battery charge level of a 2S, 3S, or 4S Lithium Ion or Polymer Battery.
-This program also shuts down BeagleBone cleanly and therefore the last running robotics project cleanly when the 2S battery voltage becomes close to the under-voltage protection cut-off.
+However, if a 2,3 or 4 cell lithium battery is connected to the DC input jack and the white 3-pin JST-XH connector is left disconnected then it will illuminate the battery indicator LEDs to reflect the charge status of the battery connected to the DC input jack.